 This shows that, as a matter of first principles, a currency-issuing government’s spending or lending are logically prior to the receipt of tax revenue.
 To be sure, a tax obligation is first imposed to ensure a willingness in the community to accept the currency, thereby enabling the government to spend or lend its currency into the economy.
 But tax payments do not need to be – and from inception cannot be – received by the government before it spends or lends.
 Tax payments, in other words, do not finance government spending.
 Rather, government spending issues currency that then cycles back in the form of tax payments.
 Government spending “finances” tax payments.

-The Role of Taxation
+The role of taxation

-Much of this moderation of private spending occurs automatically, through what are called the ‘automatic stabilizers’.
+For the most part, this moderation of private spending occurs automatically, through what are called the ‘automatic stabilizers’.
 When income and employment expand, people pay more tax and receive less in welfare benefits, even if the government does nothing to alter tax rates and benefit programs.
 When income and employment contract, tax payments fall and welfare receipts rise.

 Taking these considerations together, taxation enables the transference of real resources from the private to public sector in a non-inflationary manner.
 By removing some private spending power, the government is able to purchase goods and services without unduly bidding up prices.
-So, although taxes do not finance public education, health care and other services, they do create space for them.
-They provide scope for the government to develop its socioeconomic program.
-However, in real terms, it is actually the government spending that taxes away private resources.
-When the government purchases goods or services, these are removed from the private sector and transferred to the public domain.

 Clearly, then, the absence of a financial constraint on government spending does not mean that there are no limits.
 It just means that the limits are resource or political constraints, not financial constraints.
 The government might want to expand health care but confront a shortage of doctors and nurses – a resource constraint.
 Alternatively, there might be enough doctors and nurses but strong opposition to the government’s plan – a political constraint.

-For instance, modern monetary theorists point out that full employment could be achieved by the government introducing a job guarantee at minimum wage to anyone who wishes to work.
+For instance, Modern Monetary Theorists point out that full employment could be achieved by the government introducing a job guarantee at minimum wage to anyone who wishes to work.
 Once economic activity picked up in the rest of the economy, enterprises that paid above minimum wage would attract workers out of the job-guarantee program.

 Just as taxes do not finance the spending of a currency-issuing government, public debt also plays no financing role.
-There is no need for a government to borrow in order to finance its spending, because it can create its own currency at will.
+There is no need for a government to borrow in order to finance its spending, because it creates its own currency at will.
 Yet, currently, governments do issue public debt, so this requires explanation.
 The debt must be serving other purposes, even if governments really do think the debt plays a financing role.